-If passed the Act will require taxpayers to:
+If passed the Act will make these changes for OICs:

 It should also be noted that an accepted OIC encourages future compliance and generates tax revenues for the U.S. government.
-Once the OIC is accepted the taxpayer has to remain compliant with our tax laws for five years or face the prospect of having their OIC voided.
-With fewer taxpayers filing OICs there will be fewer taxpayers that are subject to this compulsion.
-With fewer OICs being submitted, there would be fewer taxpayers who are compliant so that they keep their prior OICs in place.
+Once the OIC is accepted, the taxpayer has to remain compliant with the tax laws for five years, or the OIC would be voided.
+With fewer taxpayers filing OICs, there may be fewer taxpayers subject to the compulsion to remain compliant, leading to a decrease in future compliance and revenue for the government.